Delaware languages: Writing systems

 There is no standard writing system for either Munsee or Unami.
 However, the people who are enrolled in the Delaware Tribe of Indians have developed a spelling system that is the most recent standard for writing in the Unami dialect.
 Out of respect to this intellectual property of The Delaware Tribe of Indians their standard for writing in the Unami dialect should be used.
 As well, the Muncy at the Six Nations Reserve in what is now called Canada have done the same standardization for the Munsee dialect.
 In Aboriginal teaching materials used by provincial governments this newest standard for Munsee is used in order to teach Muncy to children in the school system.

 Linguists have tended to use common phonetic transcription symbols of the type found in the International Phonetic Alphabet or similar Americanist symbols in order to represent sounds that are not consistently represented in conventional standard writing systems.

 Europeans writing down Delaware words and sentences have tended to use adaptations of European alphabets and associated conventions.
 The quality of such renditions have varied widely, as Europeans attempted to record sounds and sound combinations they were not familiar with.

 Practical orthographies for both Munsee and Unami have been created in the context of various language preservation and documentation projects.
 A recent bilingual dictionary of Munsee uses a practical orthography derived from a linguistic transcription system for Munsee.
 The same system is also used in a recent word book produced locally at Moraviantown.

 The online Unami Lenape Talking Dictionary uses a practical system distinct from that for Munsee.
 However, other practically oriented Unami materials use a writing system with conventional phonetic symbols.

-Writing system samples
+Comparison

 The table below presents a sample of Unami words, written first in a linguistically oriented transcription, followed by the same words written in a practical system.
 The linguistic system uses the acute accent to indicate predictable stress and a raised dot (·) to indicate vowel and consonant length.
 The practical system interprets the contrast between long and corresponding short vowels as one of quality, using acute and grave accents to indicate vowel quality.
 Stress, which as noted is predictable, and consonant length are not indicated in the practical system.